contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Phase 2 — ERP and systems adaptation

-Mapping of ERP changes required (NF-e 5.0 fields, dual-regime parallel operation, new tax codes).
+Mapping of ERP changes required (NF-e under NT 2025.002 fields, dual-regime parallel operation, new tax codes).
 Coordination with ERP provider for Brazilian localization updates.
 Testing of transaction flows under both legacy and new regimes during transition.

 Phase 3 — Supply chain restructuring (when applicable)